macloo/python_notes/README.md

   Tests with copy, random, time, pickle (for saving binary data out, as from a game, and then reading it back in).

+* write_read_file.py

+  Writing non-text data into a file as text and (awesomely) reconstituting the data back into Python objects as you read it out of the text file.

 ## Files in /tests

 Very trivial small files to show me how something is done.